 - “What can you tell yourself to help yourself feel better?”

-By continuing the discussion around real-life scenarios that have brought up feelings and negative self-talk, we can help the students practice ways they can turn the situation around.
+By continuing the discussion around real-life scenarios that have brought up feelings and negative self-talk, we can help the students improve coping skills.
+Older Students: Consider using this superhero positive self-talk for kids worksheet.